leighwaller/code-pipeline-infrastructure/README.md

 * CodePipeline project
 * S3 bucket for storing build artifacts
 * IAM Roles for service interaction
-* KMS Key for encryption at rest
+* KMS Key for encrypting build artifacts at rest
+* CloudWatch event rule to automatically trigger the pipeline when a commit is made to the repository

 ## Usage
 When running the following commands replace <my-project-name> with the actual name of your project.